-- 42.31 On receipt of an activity report which indicates variances against the thresholds set out in the IAP, either party may issue an Activity Query Notice (AQN). - 42.32 Where an AQN is received, the parties must meet to review referrals and activity and the exercise of patient choice.
-There are two possible outcomes of the meeting: - the AQN is withdrawn; or - a Joint Activity Review is held.
+- 42.32 On receipt of an activity report which indicates variances against the thresholds set out in the IAP, any party may issue an Activity Query Notice (AQN).
+An AQN may also be issued by any commissioner in relation to NCA (but not LVA) activity if an IAP has been agreed or set for an NCA provider and the same process should be followed.
+A Commissioner who is not the Co-ordinating Commissioner should copy any AQN to the Co-ordinating Commissioner and endeavour to discuss it with them. - 42.33 Where an AQN is received, the parties must meet to review referrals and activity and the exercise of patient choice.
+There are two possible outcomes of the meeting:

+- the AQN is withdrawn; or - a Joint Activity Review is held.